kreismit/ECE4960/labs.md

     self.u = -maxForce
 ```

 Since the LQR controller already minimizes actuator effort, I expected the results to look much the same.

+<video width="600" controls><source src="Lab11/Videos/LQRRealistic.mp4" type="video/mp4"></video>

+Figure 10.
+LQR controller performance (same *Q* and *R* as previously) with force limit.

+Though I achieved the same performance with LQR as with pole placement, the simmulation did *not* work the same with pole placement and a force limit!
 Instead, the simulator ran its four CPU threads near 100% (as usual for unstable systems) and showed this:

 <video width="600" controls><source src="Lab11/Videos/FellOver.mp4" type="video/mp4"></video>

-Figure 10.
-LQR controller performance (same *Q* and *R* as previously) with force limit.
+Figure 11.
+"Best" pole-placement *Kr* controller with force limit.

-Increasing *R* and decreasing *Q* allowed it to solve more quickly, but still the system was unstable.
+This highlights an advantage of the LQR controller: it can achieve the same performance with less effort.

+#### How slow can we go?

+Slightly out of order, attempted to maximize the controller actuation penalty.
+Setting *R* to 50,000 gave a ridiculously slow-moving, but still balancing, controller.
+Even *R*=1 billion still balanced the pendulum, although with zero reference tracking.

+<video width="600" controls><source src="Lab11/Videos/ReallySlow50000.mp4" type="video/mp4"></video>

+Figure 12.
+LQR controller with *R*=50,000.

+<video width="600" controls><source src="Lab11/Videos/DoesntMove1e9.mp4" type="video/mp4"></video>

+Figure 13.
+LQR controller with *R*=1,000,000,000.

+After trying 1 trillion also, I do not believe there is an upper limit.
+LQR will always generate a stable controller, but it might not follow the reference.

 ### Control Design for Sensor Noise